 Tip: If you have windows of varying heights, and your ribbons have to be different lengths, label them before putting them away for the season.
 It will make it much easier the following year, and you’ll know exactly which ribbon works on which window.

-We did try a few of these other methods, but we weren’t very successful, which is why we opted for the above method.
-We do have very cold and snowy weather, with lots of winter storms, so I’m sure that was a big part of the issue.
+We did try a few of these other methods, but we weren’t very successful.
+This is why we opted for the above method.
+Very cold and snowy weather, along with lots of winter storms, was a big part of the issue, I’m sure.
 For example, the command hooks are recommended for weather that’s above 20 degrees, but we are regularly below that.
-However, they’re worth a try if you don’t have double hung windows, and if your weather is more mild, or not quite as cold or snowy.
+They’re worth a try if you don’t have double hung windows, and if your weather is more mild, or not quite as cold or snowy.

 - Outdoor Command Hooks : Make sure to check the weight limit for these adhesive hooks, and the weather parameters, to make sure they’ll work for your windows.

 - Suction Cups Hooks : Some of the reviews mentioned they used these on outdoor windows for wreaths, and they worked well!
-These go up to 11 pounds, so just be sure to check the weight of your wreath to make sure they’ll be secure.
+Be sure to check the weight of your wreath to make sure they’ll be secure.